LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-2-waste-and-recycling.md

 ## Next Steps

-Next week is Sprint #3 looking at Revenues and Benefits services in Redditch, Bromsgrove,
+Next week is Sprint #3 looking at Revenues and Benefits services in Redditch & Bromsgrove, Preston and Adur & Worthing.